-Chinese vs. American Mahjong: What’s the Difference
+Chinese vs. American Mahjong: What’s the Difference?

-Chinese vs. American Mahjong: What’s the Difference
+Chinese vs. American Mahjong: What’s the Difference?

-If you’ve ever searched for a mahjong set, you’ve probably noticed that not all sets look alike.
-That’s because there isn’t just one kind of mahjong — there are several.
+If you’ve ever searched for a Mahjong set, you’ve probably noticed that not all sets look alike.
+That’s because there isn’t just one kind of Mahjong — there are several.

-The two most well-known versions are Chinese-style mahjong and American-style mahjong.
+The two most well-known versions are Chinese-style Mahjong and American-style Mahjong.
 Both come from the same cultural root but have distinctive features that make them two different games.

 Here’s what sets them apart — and how Mahjong Together helps families discover and enjoy both traditional and newer forms of mahjong in a modern, accessible way.